storyteller613/riv/README.md

 Utilize a resource that can measure inputs, outputs, and throughput.
 It should also be able to provide monitoring and alerts.
 An example of an AWS resource like this is IOPS.
 It measures how many IO requests can be completed by the storage device in a second.
 It can assess throughput and find bottlenecks.

-A concern with EFS is that many small files in the system can cause latency issues.
+A concern with EFS is that hundred of thousands or millions files in the system can cause latency issues.
 It can take a significant amount of time to delete these small files.
 One solution would be to create subfolders based on a time stamp.

 Steps for calculating data storage capacity requirements: